ovidiuch/aufond/README.md

 # Start app on a specific port
 script/start.sh 3000

-# Start app for a specific hostname
+# Start app for a specific hostname.
+The hostname is used as the value for the
+# ROOT_URL environment variable of Meteor.
+It's used by the framework to
+# generate internal URLs
 script/start.sh 80 aufond.me
 ```